-For more information or for individual policies available in print please speak with a nursery practitioner or contact the manager, Ken, at email@example.com
+For more information or for individual policies available in print please speak with a nursery practitioner or email: email@example.com

 Curriculum Development Policy